 3.1.
 Symptoms observed on carrots in storage

-The main symptom developed on stored carrots was rot, which appeared in three different forms: grey soft rot, whitish soft rot and black rot.
+The main symptom developed on stored carrots was rot, which appeared in three different forms: grey soft rot, whitish soft rot, and black rot.

 Gray soft rot was characterized by decomposition of carrot epidermis and fleshy mass, with a moist appearance and alternating colors ranging from brown to gray (Figure 1a); soft rot of carrot tissue covered with a whitish cottony mycelial mat (Figure 1b); and black rot with moist lesions (Figure 1c).